New bounds for the area of MOTS and generalized ultra-massive spacetimes: Generalized ultra-massive spacetimes

-\begin{theorem} Let the spacetime be generalized ultra-massive in the sense of definition \ref{ultraM} with a continuous Einstein tensor $G_{\mu\nu}$.
-Then \begin{itemize} \item The dynamical horizon is part of an MTT ${\cal H}$ that satisfies the area law with topology $\mathbb{R}\times \mathbb{S}^2$. \item There is a distinguished MTS $\bar S := S_\tau \in {\cal H}$ with constant Gaussian curvature ${\cal K} _{\bar S}=\bar\mu$ ---and area $4\pi /\bar\mu$. \item All interweaving MTTs passing through $S_0$ (see \cite{AG}) change signature somewhere at $\bar S$.
+\begin{theorem} Let the spacetime be generalized ultra-massive in the sense of Definition \ref{ultraM} with a continuous Einstein tensor $G_{\mu\nu}$ and assume that the MTSs $\{S_s\}$ converge as $s\rightarrow \tau$ to a smooth closed MOTS that is not extremal and has $W|_{S_\tau}\not\equiv \emptyset$.
+Then \begin{itemize} \item The dynamical horizon is part of an MTT ${\cal H}$ that satisfies the area law with topology $\mathbb{R}\times \mathbb{S}^2$. \item There is a distinguished MTS $\bar S := S_\tau \in {\cal H}$ with constant Gaussian curvature ${\cal K} _{\bar S}=\bar\mu$ ---and area $4\pi /\bar\mu$. \item All MTTs passing through $S_0$ (that necessarily weave each other, see \cite{AG,BeS}) change signature somewhere at $\bar S$.
 At least one such MTT ${\cal H}$ is null everywhere on $\bar S$. \item If $\bar S$ is not extremal and $\bar S\setminus {\cal W}(\bar S)\neq \emptyset$, ${\cal H}$ becomes timelike towards the immediate past of $\bar S$. \end{itemize} \end{theorem} \proof Again the proof is basically the same as that for Theorem 3.1 in \cite{Snew2} with some needed adjustments.
-One can build a reference foliation composed by non-timelike hypersurfaces $\{\Sigma_s\}$ adapted to the dynamical horizon of definition \ref{ultraM} in the sense that each $S_s$ is strictly stable within $\Sigma_s$, that is, along the normal $\vec n_s$ of $S_s$ that is tangent to $\Sigma_s$.
+One can build a reference foliation composed by non-timelike hypersurfaces $\{\Sigma_s\}$ adapted to the dynamical horizon of Definition \ref{ultraM} in the sense that each $S_s$ is strictly stable within $\Sigma_s$, that is, along the normal $\vec n_s$ of $S_s$ that is tangent to $\Sigma_s$.
 From the results in \cite{AMS1} such a dynamical horizon extends to $s=\tau$ as an MTT whenever $S_\tau :=\bar S$ is not extremal.
 Such MTT will be part of ${\cal H}$ and is tangent to $\Sigma_\tau$ everywhere on $\bar S$ if $\bar S$ is just stable (but not strictly stable) there.

 Point \ref{ineqnew} in Result \ref{areaell} implies that